-If you are sleeping on your back or side, you can try using a feather or wool pillow that conforms to the shape of your neck.
-Another option is a memory foam pillow as they can foster proper spinal alignment.
+If you are sleeping on your back or side, you can try using wool or feather pillows that conform to the shape of your neck.
+Another option includes memory foam pillows, as they can foster proper spinal alignment.
 You should avoid using a pillow that is too high or stiff, or else you will end up struggling with morning pain and stiffness.

-We all have our own preferred sleeping positions that are set early in life, and of course, they are very difficult to change.
-And the fun fact, who is going to wake up in the same position in which they fell asleep?
+We all have our own preferred sleep position that we set early in life, and of course, they are very difficult to change.
+And the fun fact - who is going to wake up in the same position in which they fell asleep?
 Nobody does, right?
-But still, it’s always worth trying to start sleeping on your back or side, maintaining a healthy posture.
+But still, it’s always worth trying to start sleeping on your back or side, maintaining a healthy neutral posture.

 The best way to sleep is on your back with a pillow under your knees.
 This position takes the pressure off your lower back and provides support for your neck.
 If you find it difficult to stay in this position, you can try placing a pillow under your lower back for additional support.

 Sleeping on your side is also a good option, but be sure to keep a pillow between your knees to avoid putting strain on your hips and back.

 Whatever position you choose, make sure that your pillow is supportive enough and comfortable.
 A good pillow will help keep your spine aligned and prevent you from tossing and turning all night.

 Your sleep position can make a big difference in whether or not sleeping without a pillow is a good idea for you.